Hydrogen and Helium atoms in strong magnetic fields: Numerical Details

 \section{Numerical Details}

-The eigenvalue problem for the hydrogen atom in Eq.
-(3) is solved by discretising the equation and solving the resultant algebraic eigenvalue problem.
-The discretisation is done using the finite-element method (FEM) \cite{FEMbook}.
+The eigenvalue problem for the hydrogen atom in Eq.~(\ref{eq:3}) is solved by discretizing the equation and solving the resultant algebraic eigenvalue problem.
+The discretization is done using the finite-element method (FEM) \cite{FEMbook}.
 The generalized eigenvalue problem is then solved using a sparse matrix generalized eigensystem solver \cite{Johnson}.
-This method was found to yield accurate results for the energy eigenvalues for the first few eigenstates with different azimuthal quantum number, .
-Runs were carried out for different values of the magnetic field strength parameter in the range .
-For testing additional convergence for every run we employed six different levels of mesh refinement, ranging from coarse to sufficiently fine mesh.
-The fine mesh calculations took up to two days of computing time on AMD Opteron$^{\textregistered}$ 844 1.8 GHz processors.
+This method was found to yield accurate results for the energy eigenvalues of the first few eigenstates with different azimuthal quantum numbers, .
+Runs were carried out for different values of the magnetic field strength parameter , in the range .
+For testing additional convergence for every run, we employed six different levels of mesh refinement, ranging from coarse to sufficiently fine mesh.
+The fine mesh calculations for hydrogen and helium for example, respectively, took between a few hours to a few days of computing time on AMD Opteron$^{\textregistered}$ 844 1.8 GHz processors.

-For solutions to the helium atom in strong magnetic fields an \emph{atomic structure software} was developed as a part of this study for the purpose of calculating the energies of different states of multi-electron atoms.
-The program takes as its input, the number of electrons in the atom , the nuclear charge , and the magnetic field strength parameter and then proceeds to compute systematically the eigenvalues and eigenfunctions of the coupled system of equations in Eq (24) according to the iterative procedures described below in brief.
+For solutions to the helium atom in strong magnetic fields, an \emph{atomic structure software} was developed as a part of this study for the purpose of calculating the energies of different states of multi-electron atoms.
+The program takes as its input, the number of electrons in the atom , the nuclear charge , and the magnetic field strength parameter and then proceeds to compute systematically the eigenvalues and eigenfunctions of the coupled system of equations in Eq.~(\ref{eq:22}), according to the iterative procedures described below in brief.